 What is Hamas’ goal with the March of Return?

 Through the mobilization of the March of Return, Hamas is apparently aiming to affirm its relevancy as the leader of the Palestinians and to divert attention from the deep dissatisfaction among the people of Gaza with Hamas’ management of the Gaza Strip.

-According to Israeli analysts, the march has two distinct strategies.
+According to analysts, the march has two distinct strategies.
 The first, through the outwardly peaceful, civilian elements of the demonstration, is to raise international awareness of the plight of Gazans and Palestinians.
-The second, through the militants who are attempting to approach and attack the border line, is to set a precedent by crossing the border, as well as to provoke a strong Israeli response that will garner headlines and support for their efforts.
+The second, through the militants who are attempting to approach and attack the border line, is to use the demonstrators as human shields for the group’s terrorist ambitions, as well as to provoke a strong Israeli response that will garner headlines and support for their efforts.

 Hamas has been designated by both the United States and the European Union as a terrorist organization.
 Hamas calls for the eradication of the State of Israel and is avowedly opposed to peace negotiations.

 Hamas has a long record of diverting attention from domestic problems to the conflict with Israel.
 This was a driving force of the Israel-Hamas conflicts in 2008, 2012 and 2014.
 Hamas’ usual mode of attack – rocket fire and infiltration into Israel through tunnels – has been stymied by Israeli defensive measures.

 For additional insights into this dynamic situation, you may wish to read the following perspectives:

 Samson the Weakling by Michael Koplow (Israel Policy Forum)